ongezell/Movie-List-Editor/README.md

 # Movie List Editor

-Made this "web app" to help me organize my [movie list](https://ongezell.com/blogposts/movies.html) on my blog but hey, maybe it's something useful for someone else so here it is.
+Made this "web app" to help me organize my [movie list](https://ongezell.com/blogposts/movies.html) on my blog, releasing it because maybe it ends up being something useful for someone else.
 This script allows you to create a list of movies, along with their ratings and associated images.
 The images are obtained through a Google Custom Search API.

 ## How to use